Providing a Rational Defense of the Faith

 1. Objective Truth Exists and is Knowable

 Truth is that which corresponds to reality.
-It is undeniable that we can know at least some objective truths about the real world.
-Everything about effective apologetics depends on establishing these facts.
+Acknowledging the undeniable fact that we can know objective truths about the real world is foundational.
+Effective apologetics hinges on establishing and embracing these fundamental truths.

 2. Language is a Sufficient Medium to Relate Objective Truth